You won’t be missing the potatoes or carbs with these Keto French Fries! Healthy veggies in a french fry disguise the whole family will love!

 DEVOUR your delicious fries!

-Now that you’ve got a pan full of hot fries, it’s time to enjoy them with your crew!
 I love eating them on their own with some dipping sauce for a snack, but they also make a tasty side dish!
-If you want to keep the meal Keto friendly, consider serving these fries alongside some healthy chipotle keto pulled pork or perhaps with a batch of low carb keto paleo chicken nuggets!
+If you want to keep the meal keto-friendly, consider serving these fries alongside some healthy chipotle keto pulled pork or perhaps with a batch of low-carb keto paleo chicken nuggets!

 Keto French Fries FAQ

 If we’re talking about traditional french fries made with potatoes, then the answer to this question is no. French fries made with potatoes are delicious, however potatoes are very high in carbs and a keto diet is low carb.
 However, these rutabaga fries are low carb and definitely Keto friendly!

 YES!
 Rutabaga is another fantastic potato substitute because they are really low in carbohydrates.
 One serving of rutabaga contains only 4 grams of net carbs.
 A rutabaga is a root vegetable and is a cross between a turnip and a cabbage.
 They taste similar to carrots but are less sweet and have a slightly bitter flavor.
 When cooked they change their taste and consistency, which become similar to a potato.
 They are also known as Swedish turnips or neeps.
 They contain a high amount of vitamin C and fiber.
 This ingredient can fit in low-carb and keto diets.
 They can be a substitute for potatoes, sweet potatoes, and other root vegetables, especially when you’re trying to cut down on carbs.

 Yes!
 Feel free to check out my recipe for parsnip fries and follow the directions on how to cook them in the air fryer.